Macroeconomic Imbalance Procedure: List of Excessive Imbalance surveillance reports

 These surveillance reports listed below, published at regular intervals by the European Commission for states found to be in Excessive Imbalance, were crafted to check the country-specific progress of implementing mitigating reforms (as outlined by their annual National Reform Programme report).
-Each states period with extended surveillance, span from the time the Commission became aware of the existence of Excessive Imbalance, until the point of time when their In-Depth Review report (published annually in February/March) finds the Excessive Imbalance no longer exist.
+Each state's period with extended surveillance spans from the time, when the Commission became aware of the existence of Excessive Imbalance, until the point of time, when the particular In-Depth Review report (published annually in February/March) finds that the Excessive Imbalance no longer exists.